 Trench width shall be maintained to within the tolerance specified on construction drawings or by Chatham-Kent P.U.C.
 The trench wall shall not be undercut in order to obtain clearance.
-The minimum clear width of trench measured at the spring line of the pipe is generally specified as at least 300 mm (one foot) greater than the outside diameter of the pipe to enable backfill material to be installed in the haunching area.
+The minimum clear width of trench measured at the spring line of the pipe is generally specified as at least 300 mm (1 ft) greater than the outside diameter of the pipe to enable backfill material to be installed in the haunching area.
 Where embedment compaction is required, the trench shall be wide enough to accommodate the compaction equipment.
+For pipe, the minimum and/or maximum width of trench permitted at the top of the pipe shall be as shown on OPSD 802.010.The sides to the trench shall be vertical.

 If minimum trench width is exceeded, and embedment compaction is required, pipe zone haunching shall be compacted to a point at least one pipe diameter from the pipe on both sides of the pipe.
-For clarification, the CKPUCSD titled "Bedding and Backfill Detail" shall be consulted.
+For clarification, the Chatham-Kent P.U.C SD titled "Bedding and Backfill Detail" shall be consulted.